Last Updated on July 1, 2020 by Comfy Soles

 Many people struggle to find proper fit dress shoes that are comfortable, affordable, and stylish.

 They seem to associate discomfort with wearing dress shoes when in truth, you can actually learn how dress shoes should fit to save your feet from pain and blisters.
-Plus, learning how should dress shoes fit you properly can extend their life, which means you won’t have to keep buying new shoes every few months.
+Plus, getting dress shoes that fit you properly can extend their life, which means you don’t have to keep buying new shoes every few months.

-There are some telltale signs that the footwear you’re wearing aren’t the right size for your feet.
+There are some telltale signs that your shoes don't fit you properly.
+Maybe the footwear you’re wearing isn’t the right size for your feet.
 Knowing these signs will help you determine whether you'll need to start to shop for new shoes soon:

 - Creasing in the toe area is a big sign that you're wearing the wrong sized dress shoes.
 Since it doesn't fit correctly, your foot is bending in an unnatural way, which leads to cracks and creasing on your shoes